maxdaniel197/merklestarter/Instructions.md

 ## Intro

-- **Polkastarter**: Operator will distribute token to many users, each by one transactions, which lead to high cost, especially in nowadays when gas cost extremely expensive.
 - **Merkle Starter**: Operator will create a mechanism to store whitelist information with a data structure called Merkle Tree.
 With this mechanism, operator now cost only 1 transaction each time they want to do whitelist.
 Distribute cost now are pushed to user, they must send a claim transaction to get their tokens.

 ## Repo structure